Losartan and Lisinopril are both medication used to treat high blood pressure and some heart problems.

 Lisinopril belongs to a group of medicines known as angiotensin-converting enzyme inhibitors.
 They are also called ACE inhibitors.
 The brand names are Prinivil and Zestril.

-On the other hand Losartan belongs to a family of medications called an angiotensin II receptor blocker (ARBS for short).
+On the other hand Losartan belongs to a family of medications called an angiotensin II receptor blockers (ARBS for short).
 The brand name is (Cozaar).

 How do Lisinopril and Losartan work?